campanoon/FileSplitter/README.md

-# FileSplitter
+# File Splitter
-Simple Java application that divides files according to a number of lines / rows indicated.
+Simple Java application that split files according to a number of lines / rows indicated.

 Add a file path/name and a number of lines to the argument and this application split your file in as many files as required.